DreamCodes4Life/AllYouNeed_To_Setup_For_Omniverse/README.md

 Prepare your PC with Ubuntu 22 or above

-Please note, I recommend visiting the current doc in case of any updates Don't install directly if there is any option that it is already installed, bu section.
+Please note, I recommend visiting the current doc in case of any updates

+Don't install directly if there is any option that it is already installed, bu section.

-Easy: Copy the whole code in chatGPT an use the pront, "I want to install al these packages in my system Ubuntu XX, with GPU XX where I want to run Isaac Version XX, but before that I want to check if it is already installed, what I should see after checking and what should I run if the check fails"
+You can: Copy the whole code in chatGPT an use the pront, "I want to install al these packages in my system Ubuntu XX, with GPU XX where I want to run Isaac Version XX, but before that I want to check if it is already installed, what I should see after checking and what should I run if the check fails"

 # 1) Install VSCode